natnathou/pipeline_logs/README.md

 ## Scalability
 Kafka:
-- if we want to get the correct scale we have to run load test and increase the number of partition in function of the load test result
+- if we want to get the correct scale, we have to run load test and increase the number of partition in function of the load test result

 Nestjs:
 - we can deploy our server via kubernetes, and choose the right config for HorizontalPodAutoscaler, so we can increase our pod instances in function of cpu or memory utilisation